-If you’re interested in buying pre-foreclosed homes, you need to do a little legwork.
+If you’re interested in buying pre-foreclosed homes, you will need to do a little legwork.
 You can find these homes by looking for Notices of Sale and Notices of Default in county records or the legal notices section of your local newspaper.

-After you find homes in pre-foreclosure phase, you’ll need to contact the homeowner.
-Because this is a sensitive time for the homeowner, it is best to send a postcard or letter asking about a pre-foreclosure sale.
+After you find homes in the pre-foreclosure phase, you’ll need to contact the homeowner.
+Because this is a sensitive time for the homeowner, it is best to send a polite postcard or letter asking about a pre-foreclosure sale.
 Talk to the owner about purchasing the home based on the value of the home and the size of the mortgage.
 Some owners are willing to take less to avoid foreclosure, while others want top dollar for their homes.

 Before you buy home pre-foreclosure bank properties, you need to contact the bank or lender.
 The last thing you want is to sign the paperwork and discover that the bank is still foreclosing on the house because the lender never paid the bank back.
-You also risk the foreclosure auction happening before you sign the paperwork, which results in you losing out on your new home.
+You may also risk the foreclosure auction happening before you sign the paperwork, which will result in you losing out on your new home.

-When you buy foreclosed homes from the bank, you work with the bank to create a financial agreement.
+When you buy foreclosed homes from the bank, you work together with the bank to create a financial agreement.
 The bank might agree to let you pay the back payments on the property and take over the original mortgage on the home.
 Typically, banks want you to pay a specific amount and get your own mortgage.

 Nearly every bank has its own method for selling homes during the pre-foreclosure phase.
-The lenders may let you pay off the mortgage, take over the mortgage, or work out a different agreement before the foreclosure actually occurs.
+The lenders may let you pay off the mortgage, take over the mortgage or work out a different agreement before the foreclosure actually occurs.